Multispectral survey of turf and grass cultivation

 For these purposes, and as we will see later, it is essential to use a multispectral survey instrument that allows to investigate the turf at wavelengths distributed along the whole electromagnetic spectrum that from violet reaches the near infrared, to have the possibility to calculate indices that not only consider the red or near infrared band, but that can provide useful indications with a complete spectral screening of the culture.
 Very important is also the control during the extraction and processing of the geometric and radiometric data of the images that the multispectral camera acquires.

-The ideal, in this type of application, is a multispectral camera which covers the electromagnetic spectrum in a complete manner, and which has narrow-band configurations in certain wavelength values, such as in the Red Edge or in Near Infrared, to be able to investigate specific phenomena of photosynthetic activity, the presence of particular elements and the occurrence of physical or chemical phenomena related to vegetative development.
+The ideal, in this type of application, is a multispectral camera which completely covers the electromagnetic spectrum from Visible to Near Infrared, and which has narrow-band configurations in certain wavelength values, such as in the Red Edge or in Near Infrared, to be able to investigate specific phenomena of photosynthetic activity, the presence of particular elements and the occurrence of physical or chemical phenomena related to vegetative development.

 The MAIA Multispectral Camera can be used on board RPAS (Remotely Piloted Aircraft Systems, better known as drones or UAVs, Unmanned Aerial Vehicles), airplanes and land rovers in multispectral survey operations.
 MAIA is composed of an array of 9 1.2 Mpixel sensors (9 monochrome sensors with real band-pass filters in the MAIA S2 filter-set, and 8 monochromatic plus 1 RGB in the MAIA WV filter-set) to acquire images in the VIS-NIR spectrum.
 MAIA WV has the same wavelength ranges as DigitalGlobe’s WorldView-2™ satellite, from 433 nm to 950 nm.
 MAIA S2 has the same wavelength ranges as ESA’s Sentinel-2™ satellite, from 433 to 899.5 nm.
 It is a project of the highest technological value entirely Made in Italy.